Arronk/My-Coding-Journey/LogR2.md

 Written 2 of the 4 functions in pset5, if I don't finish tonight I will definetely have this one cracked tomorrow!

+## Day 45: 01.09.2018

+### Progress: Completed PSET5!

+Very happy to write that today I finished and submitted pset5!
+This marks the end of the my journey with C for the time being and onto python, JS and all the rest to finish off the final psets of the course.
+It has been difficult but rewarding doing the first 6 psets and its a good achievement to get the motivation juices flowing once again.